FlipAttack: Jailbreak LLMs via Flipping: Methodology

 \subsubsection{Flipping Guidance Module}

 This module aims to guide LLMs in decoding the disguised prompt through a flipping task, enabling them to understand and subsequently execute the harmful intents.
 First, we analyze the difficulty of the flipping task for LLMs via experiments in Section \ref{sec:reasons_for_success}.
 We found that 1) reversing the flipped sentence is easy for some strong LLMs, e.g., Claude 3.5 Sonnet.
-2) Some relatively weaker LLMs, for example, GPT-3.5 Turbo, struggle with denoising and sometimes misunderstand the original harmful intent.
+2) Some relatively weaker LLMs, for example, GPT-3.5 Turbo, struggle with recovering information from perturbated text and sometimes misunderstand the original harmful intent.
 The cases are shown in Figure \ref{case:gpt3_5_fail_1}, \ref{case:gpt3_5_fail_2}.
-To this end, we develop four variants to help LLMs understand and execute harmful intents, based on chain-of-thought reasoning, role-playing prompting, and few-shot in-context learning, as follows.
+Thus, we develop four variants to help LLMs understand and execute harmful intents based on chain-of-thought reasoning, role-playing prompting, and few-shot in-context learning.